• Skip to primary navigation

 • Cover the two mesh trays for the GoWISe Air Fryer Oven with parchment paper.

-• Add the flour, both sugars, baking powder, cinnamon, salt, cloves and nutmeg to a large mixing bowl.
-Use a whisk to evenly blend the everything together.
+• Make batter.
+Add the flour, both sugars, baking powder, cinnamon, salt, cloves and nutmeg to a large mixing bowl.
+Use a whisk to evenly blend everything together.
+Add the cold pieces of butter and use your hands to mix it into the dry ingredients until it resembles coarse crumbs.

-• In a separate bowl, combine the milk, egg, pumpkin and vanilla.
+In a separate bowl, combine the milk, egg, pumpkin and vanilla.
 Whisk until smooth and slightly bubbly, about 1 minute.

-• Use a tablespoon or small cookie scoop to gather about 2 tablespoons of dough at a time, roll it into a ball between your hands, and place it on one of the parchment-lined mesh trays.
+• Shape batter.
+Use a tablespoon or small cookie scoop to gather about 2 tablespoons of dough at a time, roll it into a ball between your hands, and place it on one of the parchment-lined mesh trays.
 Continue this until all of the dough is formed.
 You should have about 20 donuts, 10 on each tray, with at least an inch or so between them.

-• Place the two trays into the GoWISe Air Fryer Oven, sliding them into two of the three rack levels, so the donuts on the bottom have a couple of inches between them and the tray above them.
+• Air fry.
+Place the two trays into the GoWISe Air Fryer Oven, sliding them into two of the three rack levels, so the donuts on the bottom have a couple of inches between them and the tray above them.

 • Remove the trays from the air fryer and place the donuts on a cooling rack for at least 10 minutes.